 git checkout tag-name

-where tag-name is the released version number (eg 3.0-beta4), for full list of available tags use:
+where tag-name is the released version number (eg 3.7.6), for full list of available tags use:

-In order to build the binaries, you need only to run ‘ant’ in the ‘ipscan’ directory.
-Ant will use the standard build.xml script there and compile, test, and package the program for all platforms.
+In order to build the binaries, you need only to run ‘./gradlew’ in the ‘ipscan’ directory.
+Gradle will use the standard build.gradle script there and compile, test, and package the program for all platforms.
 Note: some packaging features were tested only on Linux.

 The source code tree also includes the preconfigured Intellij IDEA project for convenience.
-After opening the project in IDEA, make sure you add to the build path the appropriate directory from src-platform according to the OS you are currently using as well as the correct swt jar file from ext/swt.
 Then, it can be run using the net.azib.ipscan.Main class.

 If you know some language other than English well, then please help translating Angry IP Scanner into that language.

-For that, you need to take the latest resources/messages.properties file, copy it with the ISO 2-letter language suffix (eg messages_et.properties), translate all the messages and send to me by email (or make a pull request or attach to an issue.
+For that, you need to take the latest resources/messages.properties file, copy it with the ISO 2-letter language suffix (eg messages_et.properties), translate all the messages and make a pull request or attach to an issue.

-To test your translations, run Angry IP Scanner from the command-line (assuming that the translated file is in the same directory as the original jar or exe):
+To test your translations, run Angry IP Scanner from the command-line after putting the translated file is in the same directory as the original jar or exe:

 - src - the main subdirectory of the project tree, which contains the Java package structure of the source (net.azib.ipscan and its sub packages).
 All the source code, needed for running the program is stored there.